TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-admin-azurecli-powershell.md

 # Unable to create a collection with unique key from Azure CLI

-Currently you cannot use Azure CLI to create unique keys with Azure Cosmos DB.
+The Azure CLI does not yet support commands to create unique keys with Azure Cosmos DB.
 However, support for unique key creation is in our roadmap.
 Use [.Net SDKs for SQL API](https://docs.microsoft.com/azure/cosmos-db/unique-keys#sql-api-sample) and [Mongo API for Mongo](https://docs.microsoft.com/azure/cosmos-db/unique-keys#mongodb-api-sample) to create unique keys per collection.
 The Table API and Gremlin API do not support unique keys at the moment.

 ## Could not find cmdlets to create Azure Cosmos DB collection in PowerShell

-The Azure Cosmos DB PowerShell does not yet support cmdlets to manage the runtime resource such as database, collection/tables/graphs, users, permissions, documents/items/nodes/edges/triggers/stored procedure/user defined function and attachments
+The Azure PowerShell does not yet support cmdlets to manage Azure Cosmos DB runtime resource such as database, collection/tables/graphs, users, permissions, documents/items/nodes/edges/triggers/stored procedure/user defined function and attachments.

-You can use the below approaches to manage the runtime resources.
+You can use the following approaches to manage the runtime resources.

 ### Using the C# console application